sydnej2/sydnej2/README.md

 - 👋 Hi, I’m @sydnej2
 - 👀 I’m interested in ... tech, food, tennis, running, yoga, reading, and cooking
-- 🌱 I’m currently learning ... data science and business analytics through the University of Texas
+- 🌱 I have a certificate in Data Science & Business Analytics through the University of Texas
-- 📫 How to reach me ... via github or LinkedIn
+- 📫 How to reach me ... sydjohnson95@gmail.com

 <!---
 sydnej2/sydnej2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.